 The device features an Unlock Bypass mode to facilitate faster programming.
 Once a bank enters the Unlock Bypass mode, only two write cycles are required to program a word or byte, instead of four.
-The "Word/Byte Configuration" section has details on programming data to the device using both standard and Unlock Bypass command sequences.
+The "Byte/Word Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.

 An erase operation can erase one sector, multiple sectors, or the entire device.
+Tables 6 and 8 indicate the address space that each sector occupies.
+Similarly, a "sector address" is the address bits required to uniquely select a sector.
+The "Flash Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.

-Tables 6-9 indicate the address space that each sector occupies.
-The device address space is divided into two banks: Bank 1 contains the boot/parameter sectors, and Bank 2 contains the larger, code sectors of uniform size.
+The device address space is divided into four banks.
 A "bank address" is the address bits required to uniquely select a bank.
-Similarly, a "sector address" is the address bits required to uniquely select a sector.

-I{CC2} in the DC Characteristics table represents the active current specification for the write mode.
-The AC Characteristics section contains timing specification tables and timing diagrams for write operations.
+${\sf I}{\rm CC2}$ in the DC Characteristics table represents the active current specification for the write mode.
+The Flash AC Characteristics section contains timing specification tables and timing diagrams for write operations.